 Inorganic waste generated by the farm will mainly consist of paper, plastic and glass.
+Paper waste will be commonly generated from chick box liners upon delivery of day old chicks.
 Plastic waste will normally be in two forms, wrapping from bales of wood shavings and bottles from used disinfectants and detergents.
+The latter form of plastic waste is returned to the Company for disposal after use, as are used light bulbs.

 The amount of plastic waste can be minimised through good managerial techniques.
 By good management of the litter quality, fewer bales of wood shavings will be needed, thus lowering the amount of plastic wrapping discarded.
 Large, empty, plastic bottles from detergents can be 'recycled' and used for foot dip containers or smaller rubbish bins for the storerooms.
 Poultry carcasses are, under normal circumstances, collected and stored in sealed containers awaiting regular collection under the fallen stock scheme by a licensed collection agent.
 As a contingency plan or if an outbreak of high mortality should arise, carcasses will be placed in sealed containers and removed, as detailed in the emergency plan.